-Jakob was born in 1975, Jakob was first elected as to the Board of Directors at a meeting of shareholders held on 9 March 2017.
-He is an independent member of the Board of Directors and is not a shareholder of the Bank.
-Jakob is also a member of the Board Risk Committee.
+Born in 1971, Herdís was first elected to the Board of Directors at the Annual General meeting held on 15 March 2018.
+She is an independent member of the Board of Directors and is not a shareholder of the Bank.
+Herdís is a member of the Board Audit Committee and the Board Remuneration Committee.